PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/loadbalancer/README.md

 The module creates a single load balancer and a single backend for it, but it allows multiple frontends.

+In case of a public load balancer, reusing the same frontend for inbound and outbound rules is possible - to achieve this, a key in `outbound_rules` has to match a corresponding key from `frontend_ips`.

 ## Usage

 For usage see any of the reference architecture examples.